minershive/hiveon-kb/troubleshooting/boot.md

 ---
 title: Booting problems
 meta_description: You plugged your drive in the rig, but nothing happened.
-That's an unpleasant issue, but we know how to solve it.
+That is an unpleasant issue, but we know how to solve it.
 ---

 In general you just plug your drive in the rig and it goes.
 But sometimes it just doesn’t work.